 New Section 1. (a) (1) When an investigation of child abuse or neglect conducted pursuant to K.S.A.
-38-2226, and amendments thereto, includes a CARE referral when the child abuse medical resource center has recommended that a CARE exam be conducted and the CARE provider determines that a child has been subjected to physical abuse, emotional abuse, medical neglect or physical neglect, such determination shall be reported in a completed review and provided to the secretary, the local law enforcement agency or the agency's designee and the attorney general's office.
+38-2226, and amendments thereto, includes a CARE referral that a child abuse medical resource center has recommended a CARE exam be conducted and the CARE provider determines a child has been subjected to physical abuse, emotional abuse, medical neglect or physical neglect, such determination shall be reported in a completed review and provided to the secretary and the local law enforcement agency or the agency's designee.